SaitomoPM/public-site/docsGenerator/docs/src/network-protocols.md

         <tr>
             <th>operatorStake</th>
             <td>number</td>
-            <td>The total stake of the Gateway's operator.</td>
+            <td class="align-left">The total stake of the Gateway's operator.</td>
         </tr>
         <tr>
             <th>start</th>
             <td>number</td>
-            <td>Block number in which the Gateway joined the network.</td>
+            <td class="align-left">Block number in which the Gateway joined the network.</td>
         </tr>
         <tr>
             <th>end</th>
             <td>number</td>
-            <td>Block number in which the Gateway can leave the network, setting to 0 means no end date.</td>
+            <td class="align-left">Block number in which the Gateway can leave the network, setting to 0 means no end date.</td>
         </tr>
         <tr>
             <th>status</th>
             <td>string</td>
-            <td>Participation status of the Gateway, "joined" - participating in the network, "hidden" - not leaving, but not participating, "leaving" - in the process of withdrawing from the network.</td>
+            <td class="align-left">Participation status of the Gateway, "joined" - participating in the network, "hidden" - not leaving, but not participating, "leaving" - in the process of withdrawing from the network.</td>
         </tr>
         <tr>
             <th>vaults</th>
             <td>array of objects</td>
-            <td>The locked tokens staked by the Gateway operator, <a href="#tokenvault">view schema</a>.</td>
+            <td class="align-left">The locked tokens staked by the Gateway operator, <a href="#tokenvault">view schema</a>.</td>
         </tr>
         <tr>
             <th>settings</th>
             <td>object</td>
-            <td>Additional configuration settings for the Gateway, <a href="#gatewaysettings">view schema</a>.</td>
+            <td class="align-left">Additional configuration settings for the Gateway, <a href="#gatewaysettings">view schema</a>.</td>
         </tr>
     </table>
 </div>